tinacms/tina.io/content/docs/getting-started/introduction.md

 ## Why _create-react-app_?

 Tina's UI is built with React.
-Using Tina in a _plain_ React App is the simplest way to get familiar Tina, without helper packages or meta-frameworks. **Understanding the core concepts** introduced in this tutorial will set you up for success later down the line.
+Using Tina in a plain React App is the simplest way to get familiar with Tina, without relying on helper packages or meta-frameworks.
+Understanding the core concepts introduced in this tutorial will set you up for success later down the line.

 But **if it's your first time working with Tina**, we suggest going through this short tutorial.